alirezafarhadi01/alirezafarhadi01.github.io/content/authors/admin/_index.md

     url: https://www.iut.ac.ir/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Machine Learning and Theory of Computer Science.
-I am passionate about exploring diverse challenges within mathematics, blending them seamlessly with emerging inquiries in machine learning and deep learning.
-My goal is to innovate and create novel solutions in these dynamic fields.

 # Interests to show in About widget
 interests: